metaDAOproject/JTD-docs/docs/motivation.md

 ## A radical new approach is needed

 Basically, we need a new approach.
 Better leadership cannot save us when the machine that selects the leaders is broken.
-We must not wait for our politicians and business managers to become virtuous and smart.
 Instead, we must create a new alternative system.
 While [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin) provides an alternative money and [DeFi](https://en.wikipedia.org/wiki/Decentralized_finance) provides an alternative financial system, we need an alternative society.